BU-Spark/ml-herbarium/POC/trocr/README.md

 # File Descriptions
 This directory contains all of the files associated with the Tr-OCR pipeline.
-## 1. trocr_test.ipynb
+## 1. cleaned_trocr_test.ipynb
 This notebook shows the process of setting up craft for segmentation, extracting all bounding boxes around text within the image.
 These segmented images are then passed through the Tr-OCR model to perform text recognition; we save the transcriptions and model confidence for each of these calculations.
 Then we perform string matching against a set of files (Taxon, Species, Genus, Country, and Subdivisions of countries) in order to find the best match for each.
 All of this information is then accrued in a final output dataframe, which contains the bounding boxes and transciptions for every segmentation, as well as the location of the closest match found between all reference files.
 We then test the accuracy of the pipeline on roughly 1000 images.
+Also includes sections that visualize the final results (images with bounding box overlays).
 ## 2. trocr_train_wab.ipynb
 This file is the main training resource for the Tr-OCR model.
 We have opted to evaluate all available pre-trained models, fine tuning each on the IAM handwriting dataset.
 All of the training and validation information is logged using Weights and Biases.
 ## 3. CVIT_GPU_TRAINING.ipynb